MuminElsayed/MuminElsayed/README.md

-- 👋 Hi, I’m @MuminElsayed
+- 👋 Hi, I’m @MuminElsayed, if you're here to check out my coding I made a quick overview here: https://github.com/MuminElsayed/Cool-Stuff-I-Made
 - 👀 I’m interested in Game Dev, Machine Learning, and VR.
 - 🌱 I’m currently learning PhotonEngine & Procedural Generation, and working as a freelance Unity game developer.
 - 💞️ I’m looking to work as a developer (game or software), I'm also a business graduate so anything with ERP systems, logistics & supply chain, or marketing.
 A mix between business and development would be perfect! ^^